 Founded in 2014, WhiteFrontier opened at its current location in Martigny two years later.
 The company currently has about a dozen full-time staff, including Pietsch and two others that work in the brewery.
 Founded by Nicolas Roberti, who hails from Belgium, the brewery features state of the art equipment.
 Brewery staff can monitor and control certain phases of brewing from their smartphones.

 Pietsch’s academic experience at ETH Zurich helped prepare her in many ways for her current role as Head of Cellar and Quality at WhiteFrontier.
 The skills she learned in project management, problem solving and hypothesis testing can all figure into to her daily responsibilities.
 She also told me that “having a background in chemistry and biology isn’t the worst thing for this job – for basic calculations and dimensional analysis, and especially when thinking about metabolic pathways, off-flavor formation and degradation, etc.” In the brewery, she applies her knowledge of general lab procedures and instrument handling.
-In addition to a pH-meter, the brewery also has a density meter and a carbon dioxide and oxygen meter.
+Along with a pH-meter, the brewery also has a density meter and a carbon dioxide and oxygen meter.
 In the future, she hopes to use cell culture and aseptic techniques to do microbiological analysis at the brewery.

 At 3,000 liters per batch of beer, Pietsch told us that it generally takes about 6-8 hours to brew, followed by fermentation and a whirl in the centrifuge to remove yeast and other solids.
 She walked me through the entire process of brewing at WhiteFrontier, which tripled its capacity in August 2018.